-This section describes how to configure IP Source Guard settings including Mode (Enabled and Disabled) and Maximum Dynamic Clients (0, 1, 2, Unlimited).
+This page lets you configure IP Source Guard settings including Mode (Enabled and Disabled) and Maximum Dynamic Clients (0, 1, 2, Unlimited).

-To configure an IP Source Guard Configuration in the web interface:
+To configure IP Source Guard in the web UI:

-- 1. Select "Enabled" in the Mode of IP Source Guard Configuration. - 2.
-Select "Enabled" of the specific port in the Mode of Port Mode Configuration. - 3.
-Select Maximum Dynamic Clients (0, 1, 2, Unlimited) of the specific port in the Mode of Port Mode Configuration. - 4.
+- 1. Click Configuration > Security > Network > IP Source Guard > Configuration. - 2.
+Select "Enabled" in the Mode of IP Source Guard Configuration. - 3.
+Select "Enabled" on specific port(s) in the Mode of Port Mode Configuration. - 4.
+Select Maximum Dynamic Clients (0, 1, 2, Unlimited) of the specific port at the Mode dropdown in the Port Mode Configuration section. - 5.
 Click Apply.